bisq-network/bisq2/README.md

 - use one global identity (as it is in Bisq v1)

 ### Desktop module
-The current UI prototype comes with a simple offer message board (Social/Trade Intent) and a chat (Social/Hangout).
+The current UI prototype comes with a create offer, offerbook, take offer, portfolio screens and a chat (Social).
 In Settings/Network there is information about the network (connections, nodes).

 Currently, one peer can publish an offer intent, and another peer can contact the maker peer and start a chat with them.
 The purpose here is mainly to test the network with more realistic use cases.
 It is not clear yet if this example use-case will get developed further for production or if it will be dropped.